Selective Service & Drug Penalties for Aid Canceled

 Drug convictions are serious offenses and can have lasting consequences for students and in future employment.
 Students should consider their actions carefully.
 At the same time, drug convictions no longer affect federal aid eligibility directly.

-Future FAFSA Questions
+FAFSA Questions

-While there is a change in eligibility based on early implementation of the Selective Service and drug conviction requirements being dropped, the FAFSA for 2021-22 and 2022-23 were either in production or nearing production at the time of these changes.
+While there was a change in eligibility based on early implementation of the Selective Service and drug conviction requirements being dropped, the FAFSA for 2021-22 and 2022-23 were either in production or nearing production at the time of these changes.

 The FAFSAs for these academic years still asked students about their Selective Service registration status and drug convictions.
 However, students were not be penalized by losing federal aid eligibility for these academic years on these matters.